 On May 12, 2009, the District Court of Reykjavik appointed a Winding-Up Board for Glitnir (the "Winding-Up Board").
 The Winding-Up Board will handle certain administrative aspects of the winding-up proceedings and make decisions regarding the recognition of individual claims and report on these decisions in the list of claims.
-Under the Bankruptcy Act, there are a number of additional requirements applicable to the Winding-Up Board, the Winding-Up Board has authorization to pay the claims recognized in part or in full, subject to certain additional requirements.
+Under the Bankruptcy Act, there are a number of additional requirements applicable to the Winding-Up Board and the claims process.
+Following the creditors' meetings that have been held by the Winding-Up Board, the Winding-Up Board has authorization to pay the claims recognized in part or in full, subject to certain additional requirements.